 NBA 5991 Global Business Strategy

-In todays increasingly globalized and interconnected world, international transactions as part of business are the norm.
-Even purely domestic firms have to deal with international issues, be it in the form of imported supplies or foreign competitors.
-In addition, more and more companies are going abroad to pursue their major business objectives.
+In today’s globalized and interconnected world, more and more companies are going abroad to pursue their major business objectives.
 How can they take advantage of the global marketplace and create economic value through their multimarket activities?
-This course has three integrated objectives: first, to give you a basic grounding in global business, so that you can become capable of understanding and analyzing events and trends in the global business environment and their impact on managerial decision making; second, to help you understand the analytical frameworks on strategy formulation and implementation in an international context; and third, through a series of concrete case discussions and a local product internationalization project, the course aims at developing your practical skills in applying the tools of global strategic analysis in concrete business situations.
-Its ultimate goal is to help you become better prepared to serve in and lead business organizations in todays globalized world.
+This distance learning course gives students a basic grounding in global business, so they can become capable of understanding and analyzing events and trends in the global business environment and their impact on managerial decision making.
+Through a series of case discussions and an internationalization project for a local company, students develop practical skills in applying the tools of global strategic analysis in concrete business situations.
+Students registered for NBA 5991 will be required to analyze a current-event situation based on the theoretical and methodological framework developed in this course.
+Outcome 1: Learn how to recognize, analyze and explain events and trends in the global environment and their impact on managerial decision making and business strategy across borders.
+Outcome 2: Develop practical skills in applying the tools of global strategic analysis and management in concrete business situations.

 Johnson School students will not receive credit for summer or winter session courses offered through Continuing Education.